 How it’s aged.
 There are a lot of legal requirements when it comes to making and branding whiskey.
 The casks chosen to age whiskey make them taste differently.
 This qualifies them under different naming standards.

-Be sure to check back for more of the Non Connoisseur's Guide to Whiskey on our blog at http://www.originalbos.com/blogs/news!
+Be sure to check back for more of the Non Connoisseur's Guide to Whiskey on our blog at https://www.originalbos.com/blogs/news!

 beginners guide..dan g sparrow